-The Pharmaceutical Benefits Scheme subsidises eltrombopag or romiplostim for patients with severe chronic immune idiopathic thrombocytopenic purpura.
+The PBS subsidises eltrombopag or romiplostim for patients with severe chronic immune idiopathic thrombocytopenic purpura.

 For patients with severe chronic immune idiopathic thrombocytopenic purpura, treatment with etrombopag (Revolade®) or romiplostim (Nplate®) can be subsidised through the Pharmaceutical Benefits Scheme (PBS) under section 100 of the National Health Act 1953.

 These items are only available to a patient who is attending either:

 - a public hospital

 - non-admitted patient or

 - patient on discharge

 These items aren't available as PBS medicines for in-patients of the hospital.
 The hospital provider number must be included on the application form.

 Patients must meet one of 3 restrictions.
 These restrictions are: